Emergency Management, BA/BS

 The UCF School of Public Administration offers a Bachelor of Arts in Emergency Management and a Bachelor of Science in Emergency Management.
 Both degrees will provide a solid ethical, practical and theory-based foundation in emergency and crisis management.

-The following courses are required to complete this degree program.
-The BA requires 48 credit hours beyond the General Education Program, while the BS requires 54 credit hours beyond the General Education Program.
+The BA and BS programs require 45 hours beyond the General Education Program.
+In addition, the BS requires 6 credit hours of upper-level PAD courses, while the BA requires students to demonstrate proficiency in a foreign language equivalent to one year in college.
 FEMA’s Professional Development Series, a group of independent study courses that provide foundational knowledge of emergency management, is incorporated into the curriculum.

 For more information, please view the UCF Undergraduate Catalog.